LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab6-9.png)

 ## Set up Django inside the created EC2 instance
+In this step, rather than running on local machine, we will set up our Django App in the EC2 instance.
 ### [1] Edit `polls/view.py`
 In `polls/views.py`, create a view that returns a simple HTTP response "Hello World":
 ```